Skip to main content

 2023

 Annual revenue at Educational Media Foundation runs $242.2M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Educational Media Foundation directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Educational Media Foundation runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Revenue trend is mildly positive across the five-year filing window — modest growth, consistent with stable funding sources keeping pace with organizational costs.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Educational Media Foundation reports $3.6M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $242.2M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Educational Media Foundation sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $242.2M